JustinShenk/video-pose-extractor/README.md

 # get-humans
 Dockerfile and instructions for human pose estimation implementation using Caffe, OpenCV 3.1.0 and Python 2.7.

+- "Nature is a language, can't you read?" - The Smiths

 Dockerized, minimal implementation of Cao et al.'s [repository](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation).

 Includes: